Skip to Main Content

 A guide to assist faculty and research administrators with the policy details and resources available for complying with the NIH Public Access Policy.

-Upcoming Update to the NIH Public Access Policy
+NIH Public Access Policy Overview

 Please note: The current policy, including the 12-month embargo, will continue to apply to manuscripts accepted before July 1, 2025.

-What is the NIH Public Access Policy?
+NIH Public Access is the home page for the NIH Public Access Policy.

 Information for KUMC Investigators